virialvill/all-the-news-react/README.md

 export default App;
 ```

-We instantiate stories as an empty array and create a bit of state to track whether the data is loading.
+We instantiate stories as an empty array and optionally create a bit of state to track whether the data is loading.

 Note that the Nav component is now being sent state: `<Nav navItems={this.state.navItems} />`.

-Now we use a component lifecycle event to fetch the data and pass it to the Stories component as a prop.
+Now we use the component lifecycle event `componentWillMount` to fetch the data and then we pass it to the Stories component as a prop.

 App.js: